paulch42/lean-spec/md/TMI.md

 In the case of `FlightDeparture`, the empty set is of type `Set RunwayDesig`, but field `canUse` will never be the empty set as `inv₁` would not be satisfied.
 The consequence of the invariant is a flight cannot be considered if it does not nominate at least one runway from which it can take off.
+Similarly, by `inv₂` a flight will not be considered unless its preferred time falls within its allowed departure window.

 ### Runway Rate